Non-Perturbative Random Matrix Model of ${\cal N}=2$ JT Supergravity: Abstract

 \section{Abstract}

 It is shown how to non-perturbatively define a random matrix model that captures key physics of ${\cal N}{=}2$ Jackiw-Teitelboim (JT) supergravity, going well beyond the perturbative topological expansion defined recently by Turiaci and Witten.
-A decomposition into an infinite family of certain minimal models is derived, leading to the definition of a non-linear differential equation from which the physics may be computed.
-BPS states are naturally described by the model.
+A decomposition into an infinite family of certain multicritical models is derived, leading to the definition of a non-linear ordinary differential equation from which the physics may be computed.
+Bogomol'nyi–Prasad–Sommerfield (BPS) states are naturally described by the model.
 The non-perturbative completions of the spectral densities for non-BPS multiplets are readily extracted.

 \keywords{wcwececwc ; wecwcecwc}